 In May 2014, the FASB issued amended guidance related to revenue from contracts with customers.
 The amended guidance introduces a new principles-based framework for revenue recognition and disclosure.
 Since its issuance, the FASB has issued five ASUs amending the guidance and effective date, and the SEC has rescinded certain related SEC guidance; the most recent of which was issued in December 2016.
 The effective date of the guidance requires us to adopt the standard at the beginning of our first quarter of fiscal 2018 with earlier application permitted.
 The new guidance requires either a modified retrospective method or a full retrospective method of transition.
-We currently anticipate adoption of the guidance at the beginning of our first quarter of fiscal 2018 with earlier application, potential disclosure, we currently do not anticipate a material impact on our revenue recognition practices.
+We currently anticipate adoption of the guidance at the beginning of our first quarter of fiscal 2018 under the modified retrospective method.
+While we have not yet completed our final review of the impact of this guidance, we currently do not anticipate a material impact on our revenue recognition practices.
 We continue to review variable consideration, potential disclosures, and our method of adoption to complete our evaluation of the impact on our consolidated financial statements.
 In addition, we continue to monitor additional changes, modifications, clarifications or interpretations undertaken by the FASB, which may impact our current conclusions.